learnk8s/learnk8s.io/_pages/newsletter/README.md

 ```

 The example above includes two user picks.
 All the data is required with exclusion of the image which is optional and the user's data.
+The tags are also optional.
 The User's data will be shown in the contributors section of the landing page. in the future.
 Please refer to #GH-95

 ##### Things that made us laugh